9yo/telegramBotIpReturner/README.md

 # telegramBotIpReturner
- You must have WGET module on your host!
+ You must have WGET, pyTelegramBotAPI modules on your host!